LattePandaTeam/LattePanda-Win10-Software/BIOS for LattePanda 3 Delta/README.md

-# LattePanda 3 Delta BIOS File
+# LattePanda 3 Delta BIOS Firmware

-## Default BIOS
+## Default BIOS (S70JR120-CN51G-D)

 This is used for mass production.
-Your board uses this BIOS firmware.
+Your board uses this BIOS firmware by default.

 ### BIOS Information